brevzin/brevzin.github.io/_posts/2025-03-25-attributes.md

 };
 ```

+Of course!
+We just have to stick a never-active member in an anonymous union.

 Now, if there is one unifying aspect to all of the proposals I have ever written for C++, it is the desire to be able to directly express intent.
-In the C++20 timeframe, I even pushed for _two_ different language features that were _specifically_ about being able to directly express that a type conditionally has some property:
+In the C++20 timeframe, I even pushed for _two_ different language features that were _specifically_ about being able to directly express that some source construct conditionally has some property:

 * [P0892 ("`explicit(bool)`")](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0892r2.html) — to mark a constructor as being conditionally explicit
 * [P0848 ("Conditionally Trivial Special Member Functions")](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0848r3.html) — to be able to mark a templated class as being conditionally trivially copyable, etc.